Outputs circular sectors of influence for point features that have directions defined by azimuths (degrees clockwise from North).

 In the telecommunications industry, directional antennas are used in conjunction with each other for better coverage and stronger signal reception.
 These antennas each cover a sector of a complete circle that an antenna tower covers, with some areas of overlap between each two sectors.

-This transformer can be used to determine the “Nominal” (assuming a whole circle is covered and there are no overlaps between sectors in one site) coverage field of directional antennas and receivers.
+This transformer can be used to determine the “Nominal” (assuming a whole circle is covered and there are no overlaps between any two sectors) coverage field of directional antennas and receivers.

 Input points and their azimuth values are received: